NEU-Service-Learning/Service-Learning-Mobile/README.md

 # Getting Started
 See Facebook's [documentation](https://facebook.github.io/react-native/docs/getting-started.html) on getting started with react-native.

+run `npm install' from an elevated command prompt/terminal window to install all requirements

 # Documentation of components
 ## User Signup
 ## Course Registration